simeononsecurity/simeononsecurity.ch/content/articles/cyber-security-career-paths-and-job-outlook/index.en.md

 ## Conclusion
 _____________

 Cybersecurity is a rapidly growing field with a bright future.
-With the right skills, education, and experience, you can embark on a rewarding and fulfilling career in this exciting and ever-evolving domain.
+With the right skills, education, and experience, you can embark on a rewarding and fulfilling career in this exciting and rapidly changing domain.
 Stay informed, keep learning, and contribute to the ongoing battle against cyber threats.

 ## References
 _____________